Kotlin/KEEP/proposals/patter-matching.md

-The syntax proposed uses the already existing `is` construct to check the type of the subject, but adds what semantically looks a lot like a destructuring delcaration with an added equality checks.
+The syntax proposed uses the already existing `is` construct to check the type of the subject, but adds what semantically looks a lot like a destructuring delcaration with added equality checks.
 This approach is intuitive in that the `componentN()` operator functions are used to destructure a class.